emrahcom/emrah-jessie/README.md

 Usage
 =====
-Download the installer, run it with a template name as argument and drink a coffee.
+Download the installer, run it with a template name as an argument and drink a coffee.
 That's it.
 ```
 	# wget https://raw.githubusercontent.com/emrahcom/emrah-jessie/master/installer/ej
 	# bash ej <TEMPLATE_NAME>